spiral/docs/http/errors.md

 403 | Spiral\Http\Exception\ClientException\ForbiddenException
 404 | Spiral\Http\Exception\ClientException\NotFoundException
 500 | Spiral\Http\Exception\ClientException\ServerErrorException

+> Do not use http exceptions inside your services and repositories as it will couple your implementation to http dispatcher.
+> Use domain specific exceptions and their mapping to http exception instead.

 ## Page Renderer
 By default the middleware will use simple error page without any styles attached.
 To implement your own error page renderer